|

 From London, the Pussyfoot line-up was Terry 'Barnyard' Barfield, vcls, David Osborn gtr, David 'Turnip' Townsend, bs, John 'Fingers' Williams lead gtr, and Terry 'Goodmayes' Goodman, drms.
 Three of them began their musical careers as choristers and the band first called themselves the Soundcasters.
 Released 10th February, both Mr Hyde and the single's B-side, Hasty Words, were penned by band members Terry Barfield and David Osborn, who were clearly talented songwriters.
 (Radio London management was probably unaware that the song was about a drug addict.)
 The Decca producer was Tony Clarke, who became famous for his work with the Moody Blues.
 Later in 1967, three of the band left and it evolved into Rare Breed with Osborn and Goodman the only original members remaining.

 On March 6th, 1967, Pussyfoot played at the Radio London night at the Rhodes Centre, Bishop's Stortford, Herts, hosted by Mike Lennox.
-The band's photos, press cuttings and recordings of all their singles, including unreleased demos and acetates, are collected on the Sir Henry Rawlinson site.
+The band's manager John Moore has posted a photo taken for 'Jackie' magazine and there are further photos and press cuttings here.

 Pretty Ballerina | Left Banke | Philips BF 1540 |